great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 | **Mean**                                 | For numeric columns, the average value with the column.<br/> This is determined by dividing the sum of all values in the Data Asset by the number of values.  |
 | **Median**                                 | For numeric columns, the value in the middle of a data set.<br/> 50% of the data within the Data Asset has a value smaller or equal to the median, and 50% of the data within the Data Asset has a value that is higher or equal to the median.  |
 | **Null %**                                | The percentage of missing values in a column.             |

-1. In GX Cloud, click **Data Assets** and then select a Data Asset in the **Data Assets** list.

-2. Click the **Overview** tab.

-3. Select one of the following options:

-    - If you have not previously generated Data Asset metrics, click **Fetch Metrics**.

-    - If you previously generated Data Asset metrics, click **Refresh** to refresh the metrics.

 ## Edit a Data Asset